 The Sunshine That Melts the Grumpy: It Happened One Summer by Tessa Bailey

 Georgie has been exiled to a small fishing town by her stepfather, handed the keys to a bar she can barely operate, and dropped into a life she has absolutely no preparation for.
 Brendan is the gruff boat captain who thinks she represents everything wrong with the world.
 He is not entirely wrong.
 She does not particularly care.
 Tessa Bailey’s genius here is Georgie’s total refusal to take Brendan’s resistance personally — she decides to win him over not as a project, but simply because she enjoys it, and because somewhere under the frost she can see that there is actually someone worth knowing.
+She is not trying to fix him.
+She is just refusing to leave.

 Leave a Comment